 California, New York, Utah, Virginia, Connecticut, Georgia

 Commercial financing disclosure laws in effect.
-Lenders must disclose APR-equivalent total cost and certain repayment metrics in writing before signing.
+Funders must disclose APR-equivalent total cost and certain repayment metrics in writing before signing.
 Designed to protect you with information — doesn't change the underlying legality.

 New York (especially)